-The River Dubh Eas/Allt nan Caorainn, spanned by the A82 460 Dubh Eas bridge within the scheme extent, has a high risk of river flooding.
-However, the majority of the works are restricted to the bridge above the watercourse and mean water levels are expected to be lower during the summer.
+The River Falloch, spanned by the A82 480 Dubh Eas North bridge within the scheme extent, has a high risk of river flooding.
+However, no access into the watercourse is required and the works are restricted to the bridge above the watercourse.

-Works are restricted to the made ground of the A82 carriageway and engineered elevated banks (gabion baskets).
-TM will be designed in line with existing guidance.
-The proposed works are anticipated to last four weeks.
-TM is currently anticipated to consist of single lane closure with two-way temporary traffic light system during concrete repair works and night-time road closure for resurfacing works.
+Works are restricted to the made ground of the A82 carriageway and TM will be designed in line with existing guidance.
+The proposed works are anticipated to last 5 days.
+TM is currently anticipated to consist of one-lane road closure with temporary traffic lights.
 Where required, alternative pedestrian routes will be included in the TM setup, to minimise impact of the works on NMUs.